NEO-ANTIDILUVIAN

 Picture

-To be fully informed in the sphere of the ancestral arts, is to understand the controversies in the Americas (aka Turtle Island), that point to the original apocalypse First Nations endured, with the arrival of the European powers.
+To be fully informed in the sphere of the Ancestral Arts, is to understand the controversies in the Americas (aka Turtle Island), that point to the original apocalypse First Nations endured with the arrival of the European powers.
 The legacy of colonial violence is still being reckoned with today in cross-cultural dialogue, bridge-building, and discourse in social justice.
 Today’s “Settlers”[2], the descendants of Euro-emigration, immigration and diaspora, continue to cause harm with habitual patterns such as racism and oppression, but also with less obvious actions such as cultural appropriation.
 Untethered from one’s own heritage, and blessed with access and privilege, many folks have taken the spiritual and cultural property of living First Nations – such as the Lakota or Anishnaabe – to create their own faux identity.
-Such a shocking phenomena has led academics, activists and practitioners to teach and write about better choices, and more positive action toward reconciliation.
+Such a shocking phenomena has led academics, activists and practitioners to teach and write about better choices, and more positive actions toward reconciliation.
 My own book Ancient Spirit Rising: Reclaiming Your Roots & Restoring Earth Community arose from my fascination with colleagues who were pretending to be Cree and Haudenosaunee, when they were clearly of European descent!

 In terms of a silver lining, First Nations Elders, vision keepers and community leaders have been urging all peoples - from any ethnoculture - to recover, reclaim and revive their own Indigenous Knowledge.[3]
 We are being directed - like a mandate or manifesto - to discover our own roots, and to make that expression part of our contemporary lives.
 This of course, is the antidote to the harm caused by cultural appropriation.
 And yet, a serious scholar would have difficulty finding an ancestral European culture completely free of coloniality.
 Religious persecution, economic oppression and other brutalities have been happening for hundreds, if not thousands of years.
 We can clearly see that horrific events such as the witch burnings, Highland Clearances, Potato Famine and Magdalene Laundries resulted from a long history of oppression, and were also trial runs for what happened in the Americas.